MESC2004/TC2005B_Videogame/Software_Engineering/USER_STORIES.md

 - As a user, I want to see a gameboard following the theme of the game to have a better immersive experience.
 - As a user, I want to be able to see the artwork of the back and front of the back when playing to enhance my experience as a player.
 - As a user, I want to be able to tell how many active cards both sides have to be able to tell who is winning the match.

-## Login and Saving

-- As a user, I want to be able to create and login to my account.
-- As a user, I want to be able to save my progress and decks to my account.
-- As a user, I want to be able to load my progress and decks from my account.
-- As a user, I want to be able to consult the leaderboard to see my highest scores.
-- As a user, I want to be able to see the stats on the webpage the videogame lives in to keep track of my progress.

-## Win Condition

-- As a user, I want to be able to beat my opponent by reducing all of the opponent's cards health to 0.